kmnk/VRChat_LogStream/README.md

 Copyright (c) 2023 KMNK

 ## Updates
+- 2023/10/08 v2.1.0 Pomodoro Timer Master Only and Auto Continue can now be toggled in-game
 - 2023/05/03 v2.0.0 Refactored the base implementation so that it is no longer backward compatible.
-Changed log template variables from C# defaults to named ones.
+Changed log template variables from C# defaults to named ones
 - 2023/04/15 v1.3.2 Master only mode is now displayed on button
 - 2023/03/11 v1.3.1 Send message when resetting Pomodoro.
 Also, did some refactoring
 - 2023/01/22 v1.3.0 Pomodoro timer function ( LogPomodoro ) added